Consensys/doc.teku/docs/HowTo/Migrate-Database.md

 As of v21.5.0, new Teku installations use a LevelDB2 database.
 Previous Teku versions use RocksDB which continues to be supported.

-LevelDB2 databases use less memory and are proven to be more stable with Teku.
+LevelDB2 databases use less memory and proves to be more stable with Teku.

 !!! important